EffectOrientedProgramming/book/Chapters/03_Superpowers.md

 Ultimately this means we do not need to create bespoke operations for the many different Effects our system may have.

 To illustrate this we will show a few examples of common operations applied to Effects.
-Let's start with the "happy path" where we save a user to a database (an Effect) and then gradually add superpowers.
+Let's start with the "happy path" where we save a user to a database (which is an Effect) and then gradually add superpowers.

-To start with we save a user to a database:
+Here we save `userName` to a database via `saveUser`:

 ```scala 3 mdoc:silent
 val userName =